rkfan/Parq/README.md

 [![Build Status](https://travis-ci.org/rkfan/Parq.svg?branch=master)](https://travis-ci.org/rkfan/Parq) [![Coverage Status](https://coveralls.io/repos/github/rkfan/Parq/badge.svg?branch=master)](https://coveralls.io/github/rkfan/Parq?branch=master)

-Version 1: First Iteration (as of 10/25/17)
-Parq is web application as a way for users to book parking spots as well as post parking spots to rent out to potential customers.
+Parq is web application for users to book parking spots as well as post parking spots to rent out to potential customers.
 Our goal is make it more convinient for drivers to find parking spots in large metropolitan areas such as New York City.